versett/versett-scripts/README.md

   git push --no-verify
   ```

-* `vesett-scripts` will be able to publish your package to npmjs, by means of the `release` command.
-Typically, Travis CI runs `release` at the end of a successful merge.
+* `versett-scripts` will be able to publish your package to npmjs, by means of the `release` command.
 The release command:
-  - Automatically calculates the new version number by using [get-latest-release](https://github.com/jxom/get-latest-release).
+  - Automatically calculates the new version number by using [get-latest-release](https://github.com/jxom/get-latest-release) and the new commits that follow the template.
   - Pushes a tag with the version number to Github.
   - Publishes a Github release containing the changelog based on your template commits.